 Navigating books and other resources for information • Evaluating websites • Asking questions • Citing sources • Sharing books orally • Reading for pleasure • Using digital resources for research

-Skills We Teach: Form in classical music • Recognizing patterns in music • Composition and improvisation • Developing appropriate vocal techniques • Active listening • Developing confidence in musical expression
+Skills We Teach: Form in music • Recognizing patterns in music • Composition and improvisation • Developing appropriate vocal techniques • Active listening • Developing confidence in musical expression • Collaboratively creating music to support a performance

 Topics of Study: Field Hockey • Pickleball • Basketball • Track and Field • Softball • Cooperative activities • Fitness • Kin-ball • Futsal • Heart health • Invasion games • Football • Jump rope • Cardiovascular fitness